 var fruit = ["banana", "apple", "orange", "watermelon"]; var vegetables = ["carrot", "tomato", "pepper", "lettuce"];

-After every command, console.log() your arrays.
-A good way to do that is to use:
+console.log() to inspect your arrays.
+A good way to do that is to do something like:

 console.log("fruit: ", fruit); console.log("vegetables: ", vegetables);